Homemade Strawberry Sauce

-This Homemade Strawberry Sauce only requires 3 ingredients (yes, THREE!) and it’s super simple to throw together.
+This homemade strawberry sauce only requires three ingredients (yes, THREE!) and it’s super simple to throw together.
 In fact, you only need to stir the sauce a few times as it’s cooking so there’s very little work involved.
 It’s also a perfect way to use up any fresh or frozen strawberries that you have on hand.

 Another thing that I love about this recipe is that you can throw it together ahead of time and keep in the refrigerator until you’re ready to use it.
-I’ve even included a few different ways that you can use this strawberry sauce at the bottom of the post too!
+I’ve even included a few different ways that you can use this strawberry sauce at the bottom of the post!

 I find that fresh strawberries work best in this recipe because they hold up better, but you can use frozen strawberries.
 Since the frozen berries need to cook a little longer, they tend to break down more and you won’t have as many large pieces of strawberries in your sauce.
 I have a note in the recipe for how much frozen strawberries to use and how long to cook them also.

 I use granulated sugar in this recipe because it tastes best.
 If your strawberries are little sweeter, you can feel free to reduce the sugar slightly.

 I love to add a little bit of fresh lemon juice to this fresh strawberry sauce.
 The lemon juice helps to cut the sweetness and adds a little bit of fresh flavor to this sauce.
 You’ll only need 2 teaspoons of lemon juice, so 1 medium lemon will be plenty for this recipe.
 If you just have bottled lemon juice that will work fine too, but fresh is always best in my opinion!